arbabiha/DMD-for-ergodic-systems/README.md

-The DMD routines in the +DMD folder:
+### The DMD routines in the +DMD folder:

-algorithm suggested in the above paper= Hankel-DMD, companion-matrix DMD = DMD_Vanilla,
-SVD-enhanced DMD = DMD_Schmid,
-Exact DMD	= EXACTDMD.
+Hankel-DMD (algorithm suggested in the above paper), companion-matrix DMD (Rowley et al 2009, Journal of Fluid Mechanics) SVD-enhanced DMD (Schmid 2010, Journal of Fluid Mechanics) EXACT_DMD (Tu et al 2015, Journal of Computational Dynamics)

+send comments and questions to arbabiha@gmail.com
+H. Arbabi
+November 2017